A Systematic Review on Foundation Models for Electrocardiogram Analysis: Initial Strides and Expansive Horizons: Architecture design of ECG-FMs

 RNNs and LSTMs are widely acknowledged for their proficiency in modeling long-range temporal data.
 They excel at capturing dependencies across time steps, making them particularly suitable for analyzing ECG signals where the local information contained within one heartbeat cycle is generally related to earlier parts.
-Compared to Transformer-based FMs, RNN-based architectures offer unique strengths in ECG pre-training due to their high efficiency and low complexity in handling long ECG sequences.
-A notable example is the use of LSTM in CPC~\cite{mehari2022self} to predict the latent representations of ECG sequences a fixed number of steps into the future.
+The inherent linear complexity of RNN-based architectures provides distinct advantages in efficiently processing long ECG sequences.
+A notable example is the use of LSTM in CPC~\cite{mehari2022self}.
 This emerging trend of integrating RNN-based models into the pre-training stage presents an invaluable opportunity for advancing ECG analysis.